blacklightpy/vaultofknowledge/Metaphysics of different Philosophers.md

 ### 3. Schopenhauer
 The ultimate reality is a blind and irrational will that causes all suffering, and suffering can be escaped by giving up desires.
 ### 4. Indians
-The Ultimate Reality
+The Ultimate Reality projects the world.
 ## Materialists

 ### 1. Marx
 Materialism.
 ### 2. Haeckel
 All reality is part of a single material substance.
-He r
+He rejected religious dualism.